appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

   <figcaption align = "center"><i>Display data in table</i></figcaption>
 </figure>

-You've displayed the results from the fetch data query on the Table widget.
+🚩 You've displayed the results from the fetch data query on the Table widget.

-## Edit and submit data
+## Build form to edit user details

 1. Drop a Form widget on the canvas to the right of the Table widget.
 2. Select the default Text widget on the Form.
 In the **Text** property box, change the title from **Form** to `User Details`.